EduardoCalvillo/ServletSystem/README.md

 ServletSystem, also known as ChatSystem V1.02, uses the same system but changes it's internal structure to allow a centralization, this has as a consequence 2 things:

-  1.- There a severe reduction on the number of broadcast messages sent through the network.
+  1. There is a severe reduction on the number of broadcast messages sent through the network.

-  2.- Almost all communication is dependant on the server's well-being, so if the server crashes, the system cannot operate functionally.
+  2. Almost all communication is dependant on the server's well-being, so if the server crashes, the system cannot operate functionally.
 # How it works
 ChatSystem V1.02 uses a server to manage all notifications sent through the network as UDP packets.
 Once an user connects to the system, he sends a notification to the server, subscribing to him; the server, on the other hand, accepts the new user and adds him into the list of actual subscribers.
 The server then notifies everyone in the subscriptors list about this change.